SciML/SciMLBook/hw1/hints.md

 * Part 1: If you do part 1 as a Julia program (rather than as text), then Part 1 and Part 2 are the same.
 There really is no part 1.

 * Part 2: The prompt to make use of multiple dispatch might be a little bit misleading.
 You don't need to define multiple methods for `my_quantile` itself, but ideally you should take advantage of how Distributions.jl uses multiple dispatch.
 Distributions.jl defines methods for the functions `mean`, `pdf` and `cdf` for all `Distribution` objects, so if you implement `my_quantile` right, it should just work for any distribution.

+  For those of you that are new to Julia, you can find a quick explanation of what multiple dispatch is [here](https://stackoverflow.com/questions/58700879/what-is-multiple-dispatch-and-how-does-one-use-it-in-julia).
+If you are more curious, you can also check out [this blog post explaining it in more detail](https://opensourc.es/blog/basics-multiple-dispatch/#what_is_dispatch) or [this video](https://www.youtube.com/watch?v=kc9HwsxE1OY) by Stefan explaining why this is actually so useful.

   **Hint:** You can get the CDF and PDF of a `Distribution` object `d` at point `x` with `cdf(d, x)` or `pdf(d, x)` respectively.
 You don't have to derive the PDF yourself.